Slippery Rock University

 Slippery Rock University, formally Slippery Rock University of Pennsylvania (The Rock or SRU), is a public university in the Slippery Rock, Pennsylvania area of the United States.
 SRU is a member of the Pennsylvania State System of Higher Education (PASSHE).
 The university has been coeducational since its founding in 1889.
 SRU is fully accredited by the Middle State Commission on Higher Learning.

-As of fall 2023, SRU's total enrollment was 8,362, including 6,815 undergraduates and 1,547 graduate students.
-There were also more than 950 employees including 496 full-time faculty and a 20:1 student-to-faculty ratio.
+As of fall 2025, SRU's total enrollment was 8,625, including 7,088 undergraduates and 1,537 graduate students.
+There were also more than 946 employees, including 386 full-time faculty and a 21:1 student-to-faculty ratio.

 History

 Slippery Rock University was founded in 1889 under the name "Slippery Rock State Normal School" as a teacher training school.
 James E. Morrow was the first president.
 The school was purchased by the Commonwealth in 1926 and became a four-year college.

 "Slippery Rock State College" was established in 1960 and issued undergraduate and graduate degrees within the liberal arts and other professions.
 From 1960 to 1971, enrollment rose from 1,314 to 6,020 students, before eclipsing 7,000 in 1988 and 8,000 in 2005.

 "Slippery Rock University of Pennsylvania" became the school's current and formal name on July 1, 1983, when Act 188 went into effect to establish Pennsylvania's State System of Higher Education, and converted 12 state-owned colleges into universities.

+In November of 2025, the university’s College of Business was renamed The Haverlack College of Business after Elliott Haverlack, a graduate of the class of 1980.
+This came after a historic $5 million gift from Haverlack to the university.